 Read the Article Show Less

-In terms of the UN SDGs, the Circular Economy theme touches on the following goals:
+In terms of the UN SDGs, the Climate and Clean Energy theme touches on the following:

 Read More About This Theme Show Less

 There has been tremendous volatility in the price of most asset classes since the onset of the coronavirus-related financial crisis.
 That includes the price of sustainable equity funds.
 Given that much of the growth of sustainable investing has taken place in the past five years, many environmental, social, and governance (ESG) strategies have experienced relatively few periods of market volatility.
 What can we expect in terms of the performance of ESG funds in this period of extreme volatility?

 In theory, the performance of ESG funds should hold up well in times of market volatility.
 At the company level, the managers of a sustainable business will likely have given plenty of thought to contingencies.
 They will focus on risk issues and make business continuity plans.
 While even the best-governed companies likely wouldn’t have prepared sufficiently for a pandemic of this scale, they are still in a relatively strong position to act decisively given their strong leadership.

 Risk management is an important factor at the portfolio level, and here too ESG provides an edge.
 When the CFA Institute conducted a 2017 survey of portfolio managers and asked, “why do you take ESG issues into consideration in your investment analysis/decisions?” the vast majority replied, “to help manage investment risks.”

 In addition, many ESG funds completely avoid or limit their exposure to fossil fuels and other industries heavily reliant on oil and gas (e.g., airlines and cruise ships), which has insulated them from the recent volatility associated with the collapse in the price of oil.
 Read more...